YichenWang1/small_bowel/README.md

 # APOBEC mutagenesis is a common process in normal human small intestine.
 Wang et al.

 Scripts used to reproduce the analyses of the manuscript are available at: https://github.com/YichenWang1/small_bowel.
-Please contact Yichen (yw2@sanger.ac.uk) if you have any questions and enquires.
+Please contact Yichen (yw2@sanger.ac.uk) if you have any questions or enquires.

 ## Dataset